VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 That's a whole bunch of stuff and in those CMake configurations you can specify which generators you want to use with that kit as well as any additional defines you want to pass CMake.
-By default QT adds its own root to the CMAKE_PREFIX_PATH as well as the exectuables for the compilers you've set up in the kit and for the QMake executable associated with it.
+By default QT adds its own root to the CMAKE_PREFIX_PATH as well as the executables for the compilers you've set up in the kit and for the QMake executable associated with it.

 That already gives you some good help _but wait, there's more!_

-In addition to that Qt Creator has, on it's _Projects_ tab, a visual parser of the CMakeCache which is pretty helpful when tweaking variables and options for your build.
-It is very reminiscent (possibly most of the very same code, I'd guess) of the _cmake-gui_ editor.
+In addition to that Qt Creator has, on its _Projects_ tab, a visual parser of the CMakeCache which is pretty helpful when tweaking variables and options for your build.
+It is very reminiscent (possibly a lot of the very same code, I'd guess) of the _cmake-gui_ editor.

 Finally, something that QtCreator always makes me miss on other IDEs is the ability to set up custom build and deploy steps.
 Adding either `cmake -- install` or `make package` (if you're using CPack) as a deploy